 As a senior graphic designer from 2002 onwards, with a Diploma of Graphic Arts from 1994, Sarah is a seasoned professional with the requisite experience to hone her craft well and truly under her belt and has a strong artistic track record behind her.
 Shortlisted in 2012 for the Arc National Drawing Prize (Snail Civilisation), Sarah has also won the People’s Choice Awards and inaugural prize (Ethan Community Gallery) 2013, and was highly commended in the Illustrators Australian & NZ Awards (2015).
 She won the 1st Prize in the Fairfield Art4All show (2016).
-A range of Sarah's illustrations has been published globally by La La Land (2018).
+A range of Sarah's illustrations has been published globally by La La Land (current).

 She has illustrated the following popular children’s books: